Surgeries Completed

 Meniscus tears are common in athletes and active individuals, especially those involved in twisting or pivoting sports like football, basketball, or tennis.
 Older adults may also suffer meniscus injuries due to age-related degeneration.

-Knee arthroscopy is a minimally invasive surgical procedure used to diagnose and treat knee problems.
-Instead of large cuts, the surgeon makes small incisions and inserts a thin camera called an arthroscope into the joint.
+Arthroscopy knee surgery in Chennai is a minimally invasive surgical procedure used to diagnose and treat internal knee joint problems.
+During arthroscopy knee surgery, small incisions are made instead of large cuts, allowing the surgeon to insert a thin camera called an arthroscope into the joint.
+This provides a clear, magnified view of the knee structures on a monitor.

 1